votchallenge/website/contents/vot2015/participation.md

 submenu: Participate
 ---

-## Use the VOT toolkit in both challenges
+## Prerequisites

+A prerequisite for participating either VOT2015 or VOT-TIR2015 challenge is to have the most recent version of the VOT toolkit set up on your computer and that your tracker implementation is able to communicate with the toolkit.
+Follow [this tutorial](/howto/workspace.html) to download the toolkit and set up the environment and [this tutorial](/howto/integration.html) to integrate your tracker into the toolkit.
+Make sure that you select the correct experiment stack for the corresponding challenge.
+Then you have to run the experiments, pack the results and submit them.
+This is described in [this tutorial](/howto/perfeval.html).

 <div class="alert alert-info" role="alert">
 <div class="icon-left"><i class="glyphicon glyphicon-bullhorn hugeicon"></i></div><h4>Important</h4>
-Please, subscribe to our mailing list so that you receive recent news about the workshop and the challenge details.
+Please, subscribe to our [mailing list](https://service.ait.ac.at/mailman/listinfo/votchallenge) so that you receive recent news about the workshop and the challenge details.
 </div>

-The following compulsory steps are necessary to successfully participate:

-1. Download the latest version of the Matlab/Octave [evaluation kit](http://box.vicos.si/vot/evaluation_kit_2015.zip) or clone the Github repository.
-Participants are encouraged to help in the improvement of the kit!
-2. Read carefully the VOT toolkit integration guidelines
-3. Follow the instructions of the guidelines ...
-   - for installing the evaluation kit.
-The install process will automatically download the [dataset](http://box.vicos.si/vot/vot2015.zip)
-   - for integrating your tracker into the evaluation kit.
-   - for performing the automated experiment.
-4. Upload the results file together with a brief description of the tracker, a summary as well as your personal information.
-   - If successful, the evaluation kit will output a **single compressed results file**
-   - Upload the results along with the short [summary document]() using the [VOT2015 results submission page]().

 ## Participate in VOT2015 challenge